itsvytal/firm/README.md

 # Firm: Business-as-code
 A text-based work management system for technologists.
-Readded some changes
-more changes
+Some changes came into the file
 ![Firm CLI demo](media/demo.gif)

 ## Why?